rbtying/parsel/README.md

 # parsel
-A declarative, functional programming language for audio processing.
+A declarative, functional programming language for audio and signal processing.